smcch/RHUH-GBM-dataset-MRI-preprocessing/README.md

 ![readme](https://user-images.githubusercontent.com/87584415/235226079-a62138a8-bd02-4c4c-b35d-8ff026588802.jpg)

-The code is designed for use on Ubuntu systems and assumes that certain dependencies are already installed and added to the system path.
+The code is designed for use on Linux and Mac OS and assumes that certain dependencies are already installed and added to the system path.

 ## Expected Folder Structure
 ```
 The expected folder structure should be as follows:
-Main_folder
+Input_folder
 ├─ Subject_001
 │ ├─ 0
 │ │ ├─ adc